Guidelines for Submitting a Book Proposal

 SEVEN STEPS TO SUBMITTING A DETAILED BOOK PROPOSAL

 Please answer the following questions as thoroughly and in as much detail as possible.
 The more information you provide, the better we can make an informed decision and the sooner we can get back to you.
 An incomplete submission may significantly delay the process.
-When completed, mail or e-mail the document to the editorial contact listed below in Step 7.
+When completed, e-mail the document to the editorial contact listed below in Step 7.

 Step 1: Tell Us About Yourself